Veere Di Wedding First Day (Friday) Box Office Collection: Third BIGGEST Opener Of 2018

 Kareena Looks Ethereal

 Kareena Kapoor Khan looks ethereal in this ‘behind-the-scene' picture from the sets of Veere Di Wedding.
-Kareena plays a character named ‘Kalindi Puri' who is a commitment phobic.
+Kareena plays a character named ‘Kalindi Puri' who is commitment phobic.

 Sumeet Vyas With His Co-stars